neuralpain/oneclickwinrar/README.md

 Information pertaining to overwriting licenses is in its own section because it's a bit different (not that much different) and there are some people out there in the world who may, for one reason or another, happen to miss it.

-Note: Overwriting is only supported by `oneclickrar.cmd` and `licenserar.cmd`.
+Note: Overwriting licenses is only supported by `oneclickrar.cmd` and `licenserar.cmd`.

 To enable overwriting licenses, you must edit the script's file name to have a hyphen `"-"` just before the `"rar"` so that it becomes `"-rar"`.
 This is a very simple switch.
 Errors of any nature will bring shame upon the spring-loaded keys of your 1987 IBM Model M 1391401 White Label keyboard😠.